ARMmbed/mbed-os/TESTS/usb_device/README.md

 The test can be easily extended to use any block device available in Mbed.

+### Windows 8/10: Mass storage tests are failing on test file read
+By default Windows 8 and 10 access and write to removable drives shortly after they are connected.
+It's caused by drive indexing mechanisms.
+Because disk used in test has only 64kB its content can be easily corrupted by writing large files, what actually was encountered during test runs.

+To prevent Windows from writing to removable drives on connect drive indexing can be turned off with the following procedure:
+- Start the program "gpedit.msc"
+- Navigate to "Computer Configuration \ Administrative Templates \ Windows Components \ Search"
+- Enable the policy "Do not allow locations on removable drives to be added to  libraries."

 ### Isochronous endpoints are skipped in loopback tests
 #### Unresolved